tuongphantrue/interest-rate-emailer/README.md

 outdated" badge, specifically so this one doesn't get mistaken for a current number.

+## Vietnam commercial banks (Vietcombank, Techcombank)

+Because the national-average deposit rate above isn't the number most people actually want, the email also has a second section with each bank's own advertised **12-month VND savings rate** (the tenor Vietnamese financial press typically uses when comparing banks).

+This is a meaningfully heavier feature than everything else in this repo:

+- **A headless browser is required.** Both banks' rate pages return genuinely empty table cells in their raw HTML — the actual numbers are populated by client-side JavaScript after the page loads.
+This was confirmed by fetching both pages directly: the raw HTML literally has no digits in it.
+Every other fetcher in this file uses a plain `requests.get()`; these two use [Playwright](https://playwright.dev) to render the page in a real headless Chromium instance first.
+- **This adds real cost and time.** Every run now installs Playwright's Chromium binary (cached between runs via `actions/cache` so it doesn't re-download every time, but the browser itself still needs to launch, load two pages, and wait for their JS to settle) and takes noticeably longer than the rest of the script combined.
+Since the schedule runs every 30 minutes, this is worth being aware of against GitHub Actions' free-tier minutes.
+- **Techcombank's fetcher is more likely to need a tweak.** Vietcombank's page is a straightforward rendered table (read the row labeled "12"), which is fairly stable.
+Techcombank's page renders as a set of product cards (Phat Loc Savings, Flexible Savings, etc.) rather than one simple table, so its fetcher does a best-effort text search for a 12-month figure instead of a fixed table position — more likely to break if Techcombank redesigns that page.
+If it starts reporting "unavailable", check `fetch_techcombank_rate()` in `interest_rate_emailer.py` against the site's current layout.
+- **Both banks offer other terms, online-only rates, and promotions** not captured here (e.g. Vietcombank's site itself notes rates can run higher for online deposits or short-term promotions).
+The 12-month counter rate is a reasonable single number for comparison, not necessarily the *best* rate either bank currently offers.

 If any single source fails to fetch, only that line notes the failure — the rest of the email still generates and sends normally.